 Answer: No, the Legato 88-key digital piano does not come with pedals.
 You’ll have to buy them online based on the technical specifications.

 With additional sound features, a touch-sensitive key and a full-size keyboard that replicates play on an acoustic piano, the Williams Legato 88 key digital piano is a steal.
+It is an amazing yet affordable digital piano.

 This digital piano is decent enough for beginners who want an easy-to-use keyboard that also comes with a variety of features.
 My only concern is that the available features may not be sufficient for professional performers.